FikriAlfaraby/FikriAlfaraby/README.md

 Hi everyone!
 I'm `Fikri Alfaraby`.
 I have a strong passion for technology and I love sharing my knowledge with the people around me.

-Now, I'm fully dedicated to mastering the realm of Full Stack development, specializing in React JS, Next JS, and Nuxt JS.
-Through deliberate effort and continuous learning, I've honed my skills in both frontend and backend development, enabling me to craft dynamic, responsive, and intuitive websites.
+Now, I'm fully dedicated to mastering the realm of Frontend development, specializing in React JS, Next JS, and Nuxt JS.
+Through deliberate effort and continuous learning, I've honed my skills in both frontend development, enabling me to craft dynamic, responsive, and intuitive websites.

 I am excited about the future of technology and the limitless possibilities it brings, and I’m looking forward to contributing to its growth and development.